-- progress or results of any of our clinical trials, in particular any announcements regarding the progress or results of our planned trials for TOLAMBA and HEPLISAV; - progress of regulatory approval of our product candidates, in particular TOLAMBA and HEPLISAV, and compliance with ongoing regulatory requirements; - our ability to establish collaborations for the development and commercialization of our product candidates; - market acceptance of our product candidates; - · our ability to raise additional capital to fund our operations, whether through the issuance of equity securities or debt; - technological innovations, new commercial products or drug discovery efforts and preclinical and clinical activities by us or our competitors; - · changes in our intellectual property portfolio or developments or disputes concerning the proprietary rights of our products or product candidates; - our ability to obtain component materials and successfully enter into manufacturing relationships for our product candidates or establish manufacturing capacity on our own; - our ability to form strategic partnerships or joint ventures; - maintenance of our existing licensing agreements with the Regents of the University of California; - · changes in government regulations; - issuance of new or changed securities analysts' reports or recommendations; - general economic conditions and other external factors; - actual or anticipated fluctuations in our quarterly financial and operating results; and - volume of trading liquidity in our common stock
+- progress or results of any of our clinical trials or regulatory efforts, in particular any announcements regarding the progress or results of our planned trials and communications from the FDA or other regulatory agencies; - · our ability to establish and maintain collaborations for the development and commercialization of our product candidates; - our ability to raise additional capital to fund our operations; - technological innovations, new commercial products or drug discovery efforts and preclinical and clinical activities by us or our competitors; - changes in our intellectual property portfolio or developments or disputes concerning the proprietary rights of our products or product candidates; - our ability to obtain component materials and successfully enter into manufacturing relationships for our product candidates or establish manufacturing capacity on our own; - · our ability to establish and maintain licensing agreements for intellectual property necessary for the development of our product candidates; - $\bullet \quad \hbox{changes in government regulations, general economic conditions or industry announcements};\\$ - · issuance of new or changed securities analysts' reports or recommendations; - $\bullet \quad \hbox{actual or anticipated fluctuations in our quarterly financial and operating results};\\$ - · our ability to maintain continued listing on the NASDAQ markets or similar exchanges; and

+• the volume of trading in our common stock.

-One or more of these factors could cause a decline in the price of our common stock.
+One or more of these factors could cause a substantial decline in the price of our common stock.
 In addition, securities class action litigation has often been brought against a company following a decline in the market price of its securities.
-This risk is especially relevant for us because we have experienced greater than average stock price volatility, as have other biotechnology companies in recent years.
-We may in the future be the target of similar litigation.
-Securities litigation could result in substantial costs, and divert management's attention and resources, which could harm our business, operating results and financial conditions.
+This risk may be particularly relevant for us because we have experienced greater than average stock price volatility.
+We may in the future be the target of such litigation.
+Securities litigation could result in substantial costs, and divert management's attention and resources, which could harm our business, operating results and financial condition.

-Anti-takeover provisions of our certificate of incorporation, bylaws and Delaware law may prevent or frustrate a change in control, even if an acquisition would be beneficial to our stockholders, which could affect our stock price adversely and prevent attempts by our stockholders to replace or remove our current management.
+The anti-takeover provisions of our certificate of incorporation, bylaws, Delaware law and our share purchase rights plan may prevent or frustrate a change in control, even if an acquisition would be beneficial to our stockholders, which could affect our stock price adversely and prevent attempts by our stockholders to replace or remove our current management.